labwc/labwc-scope/README.md

    We do not want to spend time on an expanding scope with new features until the project is reliable at its current scope.
 2. Implement `Cat A` requirements.

-## Categories

-Acceptance criteria items are categorised as follows:

-- `A`: in-scope - mandatory for core product
-- `B`: discretionary
-- `C`: out-of-scope - not intended to be implemented
+2. Implement `Cat B+` requirements.
+2. Review `Cat B` requirements and try to demote as many as possible to C

 ## Sections

 - Requirements are organised into the sections listed below.
-- The first digit in the reference number refers to the section.
+- The first digit in the reference number relates to the section.
 - Sections 2-7 refer to the the openbox 3.6 specification.
-For further details of what each of these items refers to, read the respective openbox wiki page.
+For further details read the respective openbox wiki page.

 1. General and Protocols
 2. Configuration [http://openbox.org/wiki/Help:Configuration](http://openbox.org/wiki/Help:Configuration)